Mustafa Kamil Pasha: Relations with Britain

-Kamil frequently excoriated Cromer for neglecting the Egyptian educational system, charging if he had been concerned with educating every Egyptian instead of paying off the debts run up by Ismail the Magnificent by exploiting Egypt, then he would had seen that the Egyptians did have the capacity for reason that he denied that they possessed.
+Kamil frequently excoriated Cromer for neglecting the Egyptian educational system, charging if he had been concerned with educating every Egyptian instead of paying off the debts run up by Ismail the Magnificent by exploiting Egypt, then he would have seen that the Egyptians did have the capacity for reason that he denied that they possessed.
 In a speech to the Société de Géographie de Paris, Kamil protested that insinuations that "Egyptians are not fit to govern their own country is a calumny, which any reasonable person must refute."
 When writing for European, usually French audiences, Kamil often attacked Cromer's claim that the average Egyptian Muslim was a bloodthirsty "fanatic" looking for any chance to murder Christians.
 In one newspaper article, Kamil wrote:"the English committed an injustice after an injustice, but they have convinced Europe that we are a fanatic people, hostile to all Christians.
 This is the biggest of all lies!
 We are not fanatics, or hostile to Christians.
-We are a wise and hospitable people and the proof is incontestable...For the last century, we were in direct contact with Europe and especially France, and we were never hostile to anyone.
+We are a wise and hospitable people and the proof is incontestable...
+For the last century, we were in direct contact with Europe and especially France, and we were never hostile to anyone.
 On the contrary, the entire world finds in Egypt the most generous hospitality.
 If our enemies claim that we are religious fanatics, it is time to put an end to their legendary deceits."
 Kamil tended to portray relations between the Muslim majority and the Coptic Christian minority in Egypt as ideal, arguing Egypt was a tolerant nation and not at all like Lord Cromer's picture of a "fanatical" Muslim nation that trampled down the Copts.
 To counter Cromer's "fanaticism" argument, Kamil coined the slogan "Libre chez nous, hospitaliers pour tous" ("Free in our country, hospitable to all"), which become his motto.

 Much of Kamil's writings anticipated later Third World nationalism as he gave extensive coverage in Al-Liwa to independence movements in India (modern India, Pakistan, and Bangladesh) and the Netherlands East Indies (modern Indonesia), suggesting that independence activists in both places shared a common predicament with people like himself, as all were members of an oppressed "East" dominated by the West.
-In 1900, Kamil who had hoped that France might intervene in the Boer War on behalf of the Transvaal and Orange Free State wrote: "What a lesson for us who counted on Europe!"
+In 1900, Kamil who had hoped that France might intervene in the Boer War on behalf of the Transvaal Republic and the Orange Free State wrote: "What a lesson for us who counted on Europe!"